Ami-sh/Newton-Raphson/README.md

 loop until all roots calculated {

--Newton-Raphson method on function {
+-Newton-Raphson method on function

-    gives a random root }
+    	{gives a random root}

 -new function = (old function)/(x-root)